percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

   reads.
 The default value is 100
 - New operation ``--update-cluster`` to update the cluster membership by adding server nodes as found.
 (Note that nodes are added but not removed).
-The ``--writer-hg`` option may be used to specify which galera hostgroup to update.
+The ``--writer-hg`` option may be used to specify which Galera hostgroup to update.
 The ``--remove-all-servers`` option instructs to remove all servers from the mysql_servers table before updating the cluster.
 - Hostgroups can be specified on the command-line: ``--writer-hg``,